nintendogamer15/niri-dotfiles/README.md

 1. **Restart your session** or reload configurations
 2. **Signal theming**: If you installed Signal, run `~/signal-theme.sh` to apply Catppuccin theme
+3. **Zen Browser theming**: If you installed Zen Browser, the theme is automatically configured
+   - The script enables `toolkit.legacyUserProfileCustomizations.stylesheets` preference
+   - Catppuccin Mocha (Lavender) theme files are copied to your profile
+   - Restart Zen Browser to see the changes
-3. **Spotify theming**: If you installed Spotify:
+4. **Spotify theming**: If you installed Spotify:
    - Open Spotify and log in
    - Run: `spicetify backup apply`
    - Run: `spicetify config current_theme catppuccin-mocha`
    - Run: `spicetify apply`
-4. **Verify configurations**: All applications should now use Catppuccin Mocha theme
+5. **Verify configurations**: All applications should now use Catppuccin Mocha theme

 ## Structure